History of the Arwyp Medical Centre Training Institute

 The training of nurses at Arwyp began in 1996 beginning with a two year bridging programme presented in cooperation with the Ann Latsky Nursing College.
 As the need for adequately trained nurses became more apparent, accreditation as a nursing school was applied for and obtained.
 The first auxiliary nursing course commenced in January 1999.
 The Arwyp Training Institute was formally launched in September 2001.
 By December 2001, the institute had trained 24 auxiliary nurses, 5 enrolled nurses and 18 registered nurses and was well on its way to becoming the accomplished and well-recognised training facility it is today.

 The growth of the training institute meant that space on the 12th floor of the main building was becoming limited and the move to new premises was made in January 2005.
-When the Kempen Building in Pine Street, located next to the Arwyp East Parking was renovated, the 3rd floor of what then became known as the Arwyp Medical Suites buliding became the new premises for the ATI providing ample space for the facilitators and students.
-In September 2010 brand new premises became available in the buliding in Central Rd where the institute is now located.
+When the Kempen Building in Pine Street, located next to the Arwyp East Parking was renovated, the 3rd floor of what then became known as the Arwyp Medical Suites building became the new premises for the ATI providing ample space for the facilitators and students.
+In September 2010 brand new premises became available in the building in Central Rd where the institute is now located.

 The latest figures of how many learners have been trained per category to date by ATI are as follows: